vowatchka/jpathpy/README.rst

 >>> jpath(r'$.."author"[firstchar(@) = "L" and lastchar(@) = "i"]', s).tuple()
 ('Leonardo Da Vinci',)

-Also you can inherit from ``jpathpy.jpath_funcs.JPathFunctions`` for expand it functionality.
+Also you can inherit from ``jpathpy.jpath_funcs.JPathFunctions`` for expand its functionality.